ADGEfficiency/teaching-monolith/distributed-computing/readme.md

 - who is paying
 - is it a one off or a repeated computation

-Distributed is fundamentally harder
+Distributed computing is fundamentally harder
-- fixed & variable overhead
+- fixed & variable overhead of communication & coordination
+- machine failure

 ## Cheat sheet (Python specific)